Espiego/Crypcur/README.md

 Smart Contracts: Introduce programmable contracts on the blockchain.
 Web UI: Build a frontend interface to make the project more interactive.
 Advanced Mining Algorithm: Switch from Proof of Work to Proof of Stake for better efficiency.
-License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute it.

 Contributing
 Pull requests are welcome!
 If you wish to make major changes, please open an issue to discuss your ideas before submitting.